 - After having received your exposé you will be notified of the success of your application.
 Since we receive many requests, we reserve the right to decline your application.

 - If you are accepted, you are required to start your thesis in the quarter that you applied for.

 - While working on your thesis, you should stay in touch with your supervisor and see her/him during her/his office hours.
 There is no formal limit on the number and structure of such meetings, but students are expected to prepare a set of clearly-defined questions they want to discuss.

 - At their Research Colloquium, students writing their thesis at the Chair of International Economics present the current status of their work.
 These colloquia take place once during a quarter, with the specific data being announced in advance.
 Students will have 20 for their presentation, and 25 minutes will be left for questions.

 - When writing your master thesis, please make sure you comply with the requirements concerning style and presentation.
 Instructions can be found here.

 - We also strongly recommend the general reflections on academic writing (including an excellent list of references) provided by Konstantin Wacker, a former colleague at JGU Mainz, now at the University of Groningen (Netherlands): https://sites.google.com/rug.nl/kmwacker/home/student-resources/paperwriting

-- Submission: Make sure you send your master’s thesis as a pdf-file and the written declaration of authorship as a readable photograph or scan per e-mail to the Studienbüro (firstname.lastname@example.org) before the deadline, using your student account at JGU Mainz.
-It is not necessary to submit a hardcopy of your thesis.
+- Submission: Make sure you send your master’s thesis as a pdf-file and the written declaration of authorship as a pdf-file per e-mail to the Studienbüro (email@example.com) before the deadline, using your student account at JGU Mainz.
+It must be received by the Studienbüro no later than 23:59 on the day of submission.
+It is not necessary to submit a hardcopy of your thesis, as the submission is purely digital.
 Supporting data files, do files, etc. should be exclusively sent to the International Economics chair (LsHarms@uni-mainz.de).